-Activities which require permission from the Harbour Master before commencement
+The following activities must obtain approval from the Harbour Master before commencement

 - Bunkering alongside by road tanker.

 - Bunkering at anchor or alongside by barge.

 - Taking stores and spare parts.

 - Crew changes boarding and leaving.

+- Enclosed Space Entry

-- Lowering boats and rafts.
+- · Lowering of lifeboats, working boat or rafts.

-- Undergoing repairs.
+- Undergoing repairs which impact the seaworthiness or impact cargo operation capabilities.

-- Engine immobilisation at a facility.
+- Engine immobilisation at a anchorage or alongside a terminal or port facility.

 - Anchoring in Shannon Estuary

 - Under water inspections.